Dashing Around the Bases

 I also noticed in 2010 that there was no whiteboard for the starting lineups.
 The visiting lineup was read rather quickly and with little advance notice, making it difficult to get it down on paper.
 By 2019, the club was posting standings and lineups on the concourse, and a single sheet with lineups and the Dash roster was available at the customer service desk.

 Otherwise, the park seems to work fairly well.
 Sightlines are good.
 The park is larger than some other High-A facilities, although its size compares favorably to the park in Wilmington.
 The biggest issue on my return visit was the removal of the old freeway through the middle of town, which made getting to the ballpark from out of town rather awkward.
-The original alignment of Interstate 40 ran right past the park, but that route is no longer available.
+The state Department of Transportation was reconfiguring the former Interstate 40 into a lower-grade freeway, the Salem Parkway, which is now open and so access has been restored.

 One pleasant, and notable, item is that the carousel from the old park was transplanted successfully to this facility.
 It operates in a separate kids’ area beyond center field.